jarvenja/tauplayer/README.md

 1) Download the latest available version from https://github.com/jarvenja/tauplayer/tags.
 2) Extract package into e.g. /HOME/user/tauplayer

-3) Currently, there is no installer.
-You can jump directly into **Executing the program**.
+There is no installer.
+You can now execute the program.

 ### Executing the program